South Haven Athletic Handbook

 Positive parental involvement in school athletics is vital to your student’s success.
 To help stress the importance of this involvement we have developed a set of guidelines to remind parents of some of the key areas of concern.
 The following are commitment guidelines for parents who have students participating in interscholastic competition.

-1. Transportation – Please pick students up within 15 minutes after completion of practice or contests.
+1. Transportation – Please pick students up within one half-hour after completion of practice or contests.

 2. Volunteering- Concession stand coverage is needed at our events.
-Starting with the 2018-2019 school year, both high school and middle school teams will be assigned specific events to work and parent volunteers are extremely important.
+Both high school and middle school teams will be assigned specific events to work by our athletic boosters and parent volunteers are extremely important.
 Money raised by the concession stand goes to benefit and offset costs to the individual teams.
 Please volunteer to staff these concession dates if you are able.

 3. Sportsmanship- Modeling proper behavior is vital to our athletes.
 It is our goal to develop sportsmanship in each of our athletes.
 Parents are expected to talk to their student about their behavior at practice and before, during and after athletic events.
 Eliminating poor sportsmanship at games has been an important goal of the MHSAA and South Haven Athletic Department.
 It will NOT be tolerated at our contest home or away.
 Those continuing to violate this policy will be removed or restricted from events.